IgorKrupenja/zaino/README.md

 1. Go to Firebase console and open Project Settings for your projects.
 2. Scroll down to Your Apps section and locate the code snippet with `firebaseConfig`.
 3. Go to `packages/web-app` and create `.env.development` and `.env.production` files with the variables from `firebaseConfig`.
-The file format should be like this (dummy values):
+Example with correct format and dummy values below:

 ```shell
 REACT_APP_FIREBASE_API_KEY="AIzaSkR_FfdseFcsE3fgg7pdjjjof6jhDSA-dTM"